HewlettPackard/python-hpOneView/README.md

 ## API Implementation

-Status listing of the HPE OneView REST interfaces that have been implemented in the Python library so far is hosted in the [Wiki section](https://github.com/HewlettPackard/python-hpOneView/wiki/HPE-OneView-API-Version-200-Implementation-Status).
+A status of the HPE OneView REST interfaces that have been implemented in this Python library can be found in the [Wiki section](https://github.com/HewlettPackard/python-hpOneView/wiki/HPE-OneView-API-Version-200-Implementation-Status).

 ## Logging